galeone/openatd/README.md

 You can configure the daemon for monitoring your preferred crypto currencies and trade them, for you, on different markets.

+## Status

+Work in progress.
+Defining some basic strategy (BuyLowAndHodl is missing at the time of writing).

 ## Installation

 The `openatd` service collects and store markets information about the specified currencies in the configuration file.
 Data is stored in the SQLite database at `~/.config/openat/db.db3`.